afalco/spinqit-qae-triangulum-/README.md

 1. compute the four angles induced by the chosen quadrature rule,
 2. test whether they satisfy an affine relation in the index bits,
+3. test this **for each rule you want to run in hardware**,
-3. if yes, use the compressed hardware implementation,
+4. if yes, use the compressed hardware implementation,
-4. if not, keep the function for simulator-only studies or introduce an explicit approximation strategy.
+5. if not, keep the function for simulator-only studies or introduce an explicit approximation strategy.

 ### Recommended implementation roadmap
 A clean extension of the repository would proceed as follows: